jakobzhao/geog595/readme.md

 <details>
   <summary><b>Readings</b></summary>

 1. `Required` Wang, S., 2010.
-A CyberGIS framework for the synthesis of cyberinfrastructure, GIS, and spatial analysis.
-Annals of the Association of American Geographers, 100(3), pp.535-557.
+A CyberGIS framework for the synthesis of cyberinfrastructure, GIS, and spatial analysis. *Annals of the Association of American Geographers*, 100(3), pp.535-557.
 2. `Required` Andrew Feenberg,“Democratic [originally “Subversive”] Rationalization: Technology, Power, and Democracy,” revised version of an article in Inquiry, 35 (1992), pp. 301–322.
 Reprinted by permission of Taylor & Francis.
 3. `Required` Zhao, B. and Huang, X., 2020.
-Encrypted monument: The birth of crypto place on the blockchain.
-Geoforum, 116, pp.149-152.
+Encrypted monument: The birth of crypto place on the blockchain. *Geoforum*, 116, pp.149-152.

 </details>
 <br/>

 > In this week, each student is expected to submit the thinkpiece of this week to [this web page](https://github.com/jakobzhao/geog595/issues/10) by 01/08 5:00pm, and complete the practical exercise by the end of the Week 2.

 ### Week 3 & 4: Bot

 We will spend two weeks on the topic of bot.
 Bot is an human-made artifact that automates programmed functions.
 It has been frequently used to implement repetitive work in order to emancipate human labors.
 GIScholars have also used bots to collect geospatial services, retrieve social media feeds, and conduct other replaceable tasks.
 Since data collection is an important step for any (digital) humanities studies, we plan to spend the entire Week 3 to focus on the practical exercise in order to help each student to design a web crawler -- a typical bot that can harvest online data.
 We expect this web crawler can help each student to advance progress of their own research.
 In this week, each student is encouraged to read Wenwen Li and her co-authors' paper to see how to build a web map crawler, and how it can be used to collect geospatial data for polar research (Li et al 2016).
 Next, in week 4, we will convene to discuss the code of ethics related to web crawling (Thelwall et al 2006).
 This discussion may shed light on the use of bots for any (digital) humanities studies.
 Moreover, each student will also read another piece of classic paper on the politics of Artifacts (Winner 1986).
 This paper will initiate the group discussion on the political and social implications of bots.

 **Hosts:** *`TBD`*